djferranti/djferranti.github.io/docs/_pages/index.md

 ## Updates
 * August 21, 2025: Teaching Calculus IV for A-Term of 2025-26 calendar year at WPI!
 * July 21-25, 2025: Attended the workshop *Mathematical Modeling, Computational Methods, and Biological Fluid Dynamics: Research and Training* at the National Institute for Theory and Mathematics in Biology in Chicago, IL.
-See [Research](/research/#jupyter-notebooks-on-mrs) for some software/Jupyter notebooks I created for a tutorial about the method of regularized Stokeslets (MRS) that I led with Sarah Olson at the workshop.
+Go [here](/research/#jupyter-notebooks-on-mrs) for some software/Jupyter notebooks I created for a tutorial about the method of regularized Stokeslets (MRS) that I led with Sarah Olson at the workshop.
 * July 9, 2025: Preprint of *Analysis of the Stability of an Immersed Elastic Surface Using the Method of Regularized Stokeslets* (**DF**, S.D.
 Olson) is available on [arXiv](https://arxiv.org/abs/2507.07063v1).
 * July 2024: *Regularized Stokeslet Surfaces* (**DF**, R. Cortez) was published in the *Journal of Computational Physics*.
 I have put Matlab code on a [Github repostitory](https://github.com/djferranti/RegularizedStokesletSurfaces/) that implements the method and demonstrates a few test cases from the paper.